 This brings us to the inherent sense of ambition that is inevitably present in any spiritual quest.
 The line between aspiration and ambition is not always clear.
 Some form of ambition may be necessary to get you going but all ambition can do is to just keep you going; going from one goal to another, one destination to another, one achievement to another.
 In the end, we are left depthless and exhausted.
 Maybe what makes ambition stale in the long run is that it may have an element of craving to it; would you ambition something you did not have any cravings towards?
 Not wrong, just limiting, binds you, not much freedom in it.

-We need to accept ourselves as we are and learn to develop a sense of warmth for that.
-Granted, that takes time, patience.
+We need to accept ourselves as we are and learn to develop a sense of warmth.
+Granted, that takes time, patience, granted, we are talking about a lifelong journey..
 That warmth, when it settles in, naturally irradiates on our relationship with others and with the world, no effort nor contrivance is needed there.

-In my counselling work, I have often shared this story when people have felt terrible about themselves.
-I've found that it always brought a sense of lightness to the conversation, especially when I share some of the above with them which is very relatable.
-Helps them to relax with their stories about what kind of a horse they are.
-They would often feel that there is deep humanity for us to share even in the lowest moments and most difficult experiences, sometimes in the pits of emotional hell.
+In my counselling work, I have at times shared this story when people felt terrible about themselves.
+I've found it always brought a sense of lightness to the conversation, especially when I share some of the above with them which is quite relatable.
+It helps them to relax with their stories about what kind of a horse they are.
+They would often feel there a deeply shared humanity even in the lowest moments and most difficult experiences, sometimes in the pits of emotional hell.

 There is a stubbornness to the fourth horse in the face of adversity, unquestionably.